 Studies suggest that you’ll have an easier time doing this change if you start before your little one has reached the age of 1.
 As a parent, you’re your child’s best judge of character and as such you’ll know when the time is right.
 Plan accordingly so that no mayor stressful events pile up with this, such as the birth of a new sibling or a big move.Continue reading →

 There are different types of formula presentations on the market.
 Amongst all of the choices, you can buy formula in the form of powder or concentrate.
-No matter which type you choose, it’s very important to prepare according to the instructions of each specific brand.
+No matter which type you choose, it’s very important to prepare it following the instructions of each specific brand.
 Below are the basic steps that will help you prepare a bottle in the best way:

 Once the bottle is prepared, you can feed your baby!
-There is no need to warm or cool the formula, just make sure to prepare with room temperature water.
-Remember to feed your baby within the hour or preparation if formula were to be stored at room temperature.
-If the hour passed or your little one did not finish his portion throw it away.
+There is no need to warm or cool the formula, just make sure to prepare it with room temperature water.
+Remember to feed your baby within the hour.
+If you stored the formula at room temperature, the hour has passed or your little one did not finish his portion, throw it away.
 If you know your baby will not drink his bottle within the hour of preparation you can safely store it in the refrigerator and use it within the next 24 hours.

 Follow instructions on the sterilizer (they vary).